athapa20-une/my-blog-une/README.md

 This is a comprehensive CRUD (Create, Read, Update, Delete) blog application built with Laravel.
 The application allows users to manage blog posts, including creating, viewing, editing, and deleting posts.
 It also includes user role management and permission-based access control to ensure only authorized users can manage content.

+There is an API endpoints that is used for my react blog applications.

 ## Features

 - **Authentication**: Secure login and logout functionality for users.